raspberrypilearning/lights-out/worksheet.md

     wait_for_next = random.uniform(0.5, 3.5)
     sleep(wait_for_next)
     ```
     This time you are using the `random.uniform` function which allows you to choose numbers with fractional parts (decimals).
-In the code above, Python chooses a number which could be anything between half (0.5) and 3 and a half (3.5) and then waits for that number of seconds.
+In the code above, Python chooses a number which could be anything between half (0.5) and three and a half (3.5) and then waits for that number of seconds.
 You can change these values if you want to be more (or less) mean to your player!

 ## Pressing the button